 I work as a drill master at the fire department belonging to Commander Fleet Activities Yokosuka.
 Currently, I instruct the rescue techniques, fire fighting, emergency activities etc. to about 200 firefighters and rookies.
-In addition, we coordinate and arrange the contents of joint drills with the JSDF and the Japanese municipal fire departments with which we have mutual agreements in the neighborhood (a cooperative arrangement for large-scale disaster response).
+In addition, we coordinate and arrange the contents of joint drills with the JSDF and the Japanese municipal fire departments with which we have mutual agreements in the neighborhood (a cooperative arrangement for larce-scale disaster response)

+arrangement for large-scale disaster response).
 Rookies are about to come to our fire department soon and a fire school is scheduled to open, so preparations are underway with the help of our firefighters.
 They are often surprised that Japanese are working for the fire departments located U.S. military base in Japan, but most firefighters are Japanese.
 My supervisors are American citizens, so I have more opportunities to speak English at work.
+There are several opportunities to speak English at work.
 There are several decades since I graduated from schools.
 With helps of my co-workers, I am motivated to learn English actively, and I am doing my job every day.